-- Finish the complete cabling as described in Chapter 3. - Turn on the TDC. - Start your end-user software (e.g. GUI software) and within this software the rate meter, if available.
-For details see your end-user software manual. - Be sure, that the vacuum pressure at the detector is remarkably below 1E-6mbar, otherwise the microchannel plates might be damaged by a local discharging (in general: the lower the pressure, the longer the lifetime of the MCPs). - Turn off all sources for electrons, ions, light or X-rays that might hit the detector.
+- Finish the complete cabling as described in Chapter 3 and as described in the manual of the HV Power Supply. - Turn on the TDC. - Start your end-user software (e.g. GUI software) and within this software the rate meter, if available.
+For details see your end-user software manual. - Be sure, that the vacuum pressure at the detector is remarkably below 1E-6mbar, otherwise the micro channel plates might be damaged by a local discharging (in general: the lower the pressure, the longer the lifetime of the MCPs). - Turn off all sources for electrons, ions, light or X-rays that might hit the detector.

 lon gauges and ion pump are both sources for electrons and ions.
 Ion pumps can also be a source for X-rays.
-They can produce so many particles/ X-rays that the detector is in a complete overload, even when they are not facing the detector directly.
+They can produce so many particles/X-rays that the detector is in a complete overload, even when they are not facing the detector directly.
 This will wear out the MCPs very fast.
 Turn off ion pumps and ion gauges before turning on the high voltage of the detector.

 - Turn on the high voltage carefully.
 The voltage increase should not exceed 400V per minute.
-A schematic sketch on how to ramp the voltages during the "Start-Up" procedure is given in Figure 5.
+A schematic sketch on how to ramp the voltages during the "Start-Up" procedure is given in Figure 3.
 The starting operation voltage is specified in the specification sheet of the detector. - Watch the vacuum pressure while increasing the high voltage; turn the voltages back, if an unusual increase is observed in the pressure (indicator for high voltage sparking).

-High voltage sparks may seriously damage the detector anode/ meander or the MCPs.
+High voltage sparks may seriously damage the detector anode/meander or the MCPs.
 Observe the chamber pressure carefully every time the high voltage is turned on.
 Switch off the high voltage immediately in case of a temporary pressure rise by an order of magnitude or more.
 This indicates high voltage sparking.

-Wait some time (up to 5 min.).
+If sparking occurs, turn down the high voltage immediately and wait some time (up to 5 min.).
 Start the "Start-Up" procedure again with an increased ramp time.
 Turn off the high voltage completely, stop the procedure and call your provider for further assistance, if is it not possible to reach the operation voltage without sparking.

-Figure 5: Schematic sketch on voltage ramping during "Start-Up" procedure.
-See the SPECS Analyzer manual for ramping of the Herzog Potential.
+Figure 3: Schematic sketch on voltage ramping during "Start-Up" procedure.